AkshanviC/commentbox/README.md

 after pullin the code, please run the code
+## cd assignmnet
+after this run the below code
 ## npm install
 once installled the packahe please run the command
 ## npm run dev